bambattajb/node-monit-server/README.md

-# Simple client REST API for retrieving system data
+# Simple REST API used for collecting system resource data

-This is a simple REST API intended to run on a Linux VPS which provides a set of endpoints that return details of hardware and software states.
+This is a simple REST API intended to run on a Linux VPS which provides a set of API endpoints that return data on hardware and software usage.

 The reason I have built this is because we use a 3rd party monitoring system that can make a request to a URL and trigger an alert if a specific response is given.